 - Some people try drugs for the first time because they have had living examples of drug abuse around them and it seems like the natural thing to do.
-Trying drugs seems normal to them because they are so accustomed to seeing it.
+When it’s something you see or experience all the time, using drugs becomes normalized.

-- Peer pressure can cause people that have low self-esteem and need to people please to try hard drugs to fit in.
-Peers do not always have to be in the “wrong crowd” because higher class people can also do drugs.
+- Peer pressure can influence people who have low self-esteem and seek to people please to try hard drugs to fit in.
+Peers do not always have to be in the “wrong crowd” to do this, because higher class people may also use drugs recreationally.
 Drugs do not discriminate and affect all walks of life.

-- In the heat of the moment, people will try illicit drugs with poor judgement because they are stressed out and wish to escape their problems in life.
+- In the heat of the moment, people will try illicit drugs from poor judgement because they are stressed out and wish to escape the problems in their life.

-- Drinking alcohol and smoking marijuana have been called gateway drugs that could lower the inhibitions of people that are already under the influence to take risks that they would not normally take.
-Taking drugs while intoxicated can create a ruse that it is only experimental and that they can handle the effects.
+- Drinking alcohol and smoking marijuana have been called gateway drugs that may lower the inhibitions of people who are already under the influence, influencing them to take risks they would not normally take.
+Taking drugs while intoxicated can create a ruse that it is only experimental and because of this they can handle the “temporary” effects.

-Overstimulation makes the brain adjust to the effects of the dopamine.
-As it adjusts, the brain makes less dopamine, causing the high to lesson and creating the need for an individual to take more drugs.
+Overstimulation causes the brain to quickly adjust to the effects of the dopamine.
+As it adjusts, the brain makes less dopamine, causing the high to lesson and creating the need for an individual to use more.
 Tolerance builds because of this circuit with drugs.
-Trying to take more of the drug to achieve the same result of the dopamine high is how the addiction can transpire.
-The brain chemistry is changed and the compulsion to the drugs take over.
-The pleasure of the drug subsides and the need to recreate the desired effect leads to an addict following the pattern that is a vicious cycle of addiction.
+Trying to take more of the drug to achieve the same result of the dopamine high is how addiction occurs.
+The brain chemistry is changed and the compulsion takes over.
+The pleasure of the drug subsides, but the need to recreate the desired effect leads to an addict following the pattern that is a vicious cycle of addiction.

 New Vista Behavioral Health is committed to helping you on your road to long term recovery.
 We are here to partner with you today for a better and brighter tomorrow.